sourcegraph/k6/README.md

 ### Load Test

-Test duration: ~10m
+Test duration: ~5m

-The load test ramps up from 0 to __n__ concurrent users (see n-users table above) over 2 minutes, and stays at __n__ concurrent users for 6 minutes, before ramping back down to 0 in 2 minutes.
+The load test ramps up from 0 to __n__ concurrent users (see n-users table above) over 1 minutes, and stays at __n__ concurrent users for 3 minutes, before ramping back down to 0 in 1 minutes.
 Each virtual user would send a a random request to one of the instance endpoints at a random time over the test duration with the following distribution:
-- 40% of the VUs -GET request to frontpage
-- 30% of the VUs -POST request to the graphQL API endpoint with a random literal search query
+- 60% of the VUs -GET request to the stream search API endpoint with a random literal search query
-- 20% of the VUs -POST request to the graphQL API endpoint with a random regexp search query
+- 20% of the VUs -GET request to the stream search API endpoint with a random regexp search query
-- 10% of the VUs -GET request to the stream search API endpoint with a random search query
+- 10% of the VUs -POST request to the graphQL API endpoint with a random search query

 This distrubtion is based on our data, where about 70% of all the searches performed are literal search, and 1-2% are structural and unindexed searches.